 Next, create calls to action on every page — even your homepage and “About Us” pages can include them to encourage conversions.
 After you’ve done that, expand by launching a content marketing campaign to create new pages based on targeted keywords that’ll get more traffic and conversions.

 While that might sound like a lot, you can at least get it all started in a short amount of time.
 Working out all of the details might take time — but in the end, it’ll be worthwhile to avoid this common SEO mistake.

 3. Inconsistent URL formatting

 Links carry a lot of power.
 Whether someone’s linking to you or you’re linking to a page on your own domain, search engines are learning something about your website.
 Unfortunately, search engines can learn the wrong thing, depending on how you type your URLs.

-The main reason this is such a big deal is because when search engines see two differently-formatted links going to the same page (like http://www.yoursite.com and yoursite.com), they interpret it as two different pages.
+The main reason this is such a big deal is that when search engines see two differently formatted links going to the same page (like http://www.yoursite.com and yoursite.com), they interpret it as two different pages.
 Then, they see that those pages have duplicate content (which we’ll cover later), and they’re not sure which one is the right page.
 Plus, the link equity that you spend on each link goes to two different addresses, making it hard for either one to rank in SERPs.

 Basically, using inconsistent URLs confuses search engines and makes it harder for you to rank for relevant keywords.